Data Science Curriculum & Specializations for Online Part-time Program

 This is a required course for the Data Engineering specialization.

-Recommended prior courses: (1) MSDS 432 Foundations of Data Engineering and (2) MSDS 422 Practical Machine Learning or CIS 435 Practical Data Science Using Machine Learning.
+Recommended prior courses: (A) MSDS 431-DL Data Engineering with Go, (B) MSDS 432-DL Foundations of Data Engineering, and (C) MSDS 422-DL Practical Machine Learning or CIS 435 Practical Data Science Using Machine Learning.

 Prerequisites: (1) MSDS 400 Math for Modelers and (2) MSDS 420 Database Systems or CIS 417 Database Systems Design.